tinymce/tinymce-docs/components/dialog/overview.md

 const dialogConfig = {
    title: 'Just a title',
    body: {
-     type: 'panel', <note: the root body type can only be of type Panel or TabPanel, see component definitions for panel or tabpanel>
+     type: 'panel', // note: the root body type can only be of type Panel or TabPanel, see component definitions for panel or tabpanel
-     items: []      <a list of ui component configurations the dialog will have>
+     items: []      //a list of ui component configurations the dialog will have },
-   },
-   buttons: []    <a list of button configurations the dialog will have>
+   buttons: []    //a list of button configurations the dialog will have }
-}
 ```

-`tinymce.activeEditor.windowManager.open`(conf), pass the config to the open method will create a dialog, with the title ‘Just a title’, an empty body and an empty footer without buttons.
+Using the above example, calling `tinymce.activeEditor.windowManager.open(dialogConfig)`, will create a dialog with the title `Just a title`, an empty body and an empty footer without buttons.

 ### Complex